slater137/c-from-code/README.md

 **Slater Shrieve** – [slater@slatershrieve.com](mailto:slater@slatershrieve.com)

-Numerical method inspired by discussions with Donald Hoffman and John Archibad Wheeler's anthropic principle.
+I am grateful to Donald Hoffman for many fruitful discussions, and to John Archibad Wheeler for his "it from bit" theory, and to Seth Lloyd for extending this framework through his pioneering work in quantum information theory.
 ---

 ## 9. Contributing